Philip J. Deloria

-Philip Joseph Deloria is a historian, author and member of the Dakota Nation who specializes in Native American, Western American, and environmental history.
+Philip Joseph Deloria (born February 27, 1959) is a Yankton Dakota Native American author who specializes in Native American, Western American, and environmental history.
 He is the son of scholar Vine Deloria, Jr., and the great nephew of ethnologist Ella Deloria.
 Deloria is the author of the award-winning books Playing Indian (1998) and Indians in Unexpected Places (2004), among others.
 Deloria received his Ph.D. in American Studies from Yale University and currently teaches in the Department of History at Harvard University.

 In 2021 he was elected to the American Philosophical Society.

 Family background

-Deloria is an enrolled member of the Standing Rock Sioux Tribe, and the son of Barbara and Vine Deloria Jr. His father was a scholar, writer, and activist for Native American rights who earned national recognition for his 1969 book, Custer Died for Your Sins: An Indian Manifesto.
+Deloria is an enrolled citizen of the Standing Rock Sioux Tribe, and the son of Barbara and Vine Deloria Jr. His father was a scholar, writer, and activist for Native American rights who earned national recognition for his 1969 book, Custer Died for Your Sins: An Indian Manifesto.
 Philip J. Deloria's paternal great aunt Ella Deloria worked as an ethnologist, and Ella's sister Mary Sully was an artist.
 Deloria's grandfather, Vine Deloria Sr. and great grandfather Philip Joseph Deloria, also known as Thípi Sápa, were Episcopal priests.
-Philip J. Deloria is also the great-great grandson of U.S Army officer and painter Alfred Sully, and the great-great-great-grandson of painter Thomas Sully.
+Philip J. Deloria is also the great-great grandson of U.S Army officer Alfred Sully, and the great-great-great-grandson of painter Thomas Sully.
 Growing up, his mother was a librarian at the Fairhaven Library in Bellingham, Washington.
 After school he and his brother often read at the library until their mother's shift ended.